IwayBengaluru/kuberentes-Basics/02-Core-Concepts/01-Namespaces.md

 ---

-## Default Namespaces in Kubernetes
+## Default Namespaces Created when Kubernetes enabled

 - `default`: The default namespace for objects without a namespace
 - `kube-system`: Used for Kubernetes system components